Page Reviewed / Updated - January 27, 2021

 In addition to the state specific options that help pay for care, there are many non-profit and federal options.
 Use our Resource Locator Tool to find other programs that help pay for or reduce the cost of care.
 There are also programs that help veterans with assisted living and there are eldercare loans available in Ohio.

-The two best strategies for affording the cost of care are 1) only opting for the care a loved one needs and 2) find a high-quality, affordable care provider.
+The two best strategies for affording the cost of care are 1) only opting for the level of care a loved one needs and 2) find a high-quality, affordable care provider.
 To help families make these strategies a reality, we have developed partnerships with several organizations who will, at no charge, help to assess an individual's care requirements and match them with the most affordable care provider in their geographic areas.
 Click here to find affordable care.

 For more information about the costs and resources available in Ohio cities, click on the links below.